 Jboss cache is used as a replicated and transactional cache.
 It is said like that due to the fact that multiple Jboss cache instances can be distributed in java virtual machine or each virtual machine will have its own copy of it.
 These cache can reside on the same machine or different machines that is on the network.
 This keeps the replicated data across the network in case any failure arises.
 The transactional property is due to the fact that user can create and configure a compliant transaction manager and make their own cache operations.
 If the cache is not replicated then it is running in a local mode and it has two components that are involved:

 JBoss cache provides MBean service that can be registered with the environment to allow the cache access using JMX.
-The steps that are involved in deploying JBoss cache that is using Mbean service is that:
+The steps that are involved in Deploying JBoss Applications cache that is using Mbean service is that: